-6. The Final Report
+6. Write the Final Report

 Create an overview of the investigation by summarizing the evidence collected and the recommended outcome.
 Include supporting evidence, any applicable laws, regulations or workplace policies that relate to the case, and outline the necessary course of action to be taken.